What Are Smoke Curtains?

 Ideal For: Elevators

-Elevator shafts can act like a chimney by taking in smoke through gaps around the elevator doors and pulling it up the shaft toward the roof.
-As the smoke quickly travels upward, it also spreads throughout each floor it passes.
-This poses a great risk to anyone who may be on higher floors waiting to exit the building.
+Elevator shafts can act as a chimney, drawing smoke through gaps around elevator doors and pulling it upwards toward the roof.
+As the smoke rapidly ascends, it spreads through each floor it passes, posing a significant risk to anyone on higher floors attempting to evacuate the building.

-Elevator smoke curtains should be installed on each floor to create a barrier system between the door openings and the elevator shaft.
-This helps prevent smoke from traveling and also allows for faster, safer egress routes.
+To prevent smoke from traveling and to allow for faster, safer evacuation routes, elevator smoke curtains should be installed on each floor.
+These curtains create a barrier system between the door openings and the elevator shaft, preventing smoke from passing through.

 Vertical Smoke Curtains